Pirates vs. Mets Player Props Betting Odds

-Player prop bet odds for Pete Alonso, Bryan Reynolds and others are available when the New York Mets host the Pittsburgh Pirates at Citi Field on Monday at 7:10 PM ET.
+Player props are available for Pete Alonso and Bryan Reynolds, among others, when the New York Mets host the Pittsburgh Pirates at Citi Field on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!